netcompanyno/tccs-frontend-assignments/course_material/assignments/assignment-4/README.md

 We do this by adding an `import ListItem from './ListItem.vue';` statement to the top of our `<script>` tag.

-Next you must register the component locally (it is not practical to register them globally).
+Next you must register the component locally (it is usually unnecessary to register them globally).
 You do this by adding them to the `components` property:

 ```
 <script>